 Our walking tour guide said that another must-try in Sarajevo is baklava, and apparently (although I didn't get a chance to try myself), Baklava Dućan is the best spot in town.

-Lastly, on hot summer days in the city, I can highly recommend the delicious smoothie combos at Smutihana.
+On hot summer days in the city, I can highly recommend the delicious smoothie combos at Smutihana.

-One of my favourite ways to see a new city is to start with a free (by donation) walking tour to get to the lay of the land and learn the history.
+One of my favourite ways to see a new city is to start with a free (well, by donation) walking tour to get to the lay of the land and learn the history.
 That way, you can see all the highlights, and then decide what you want to go back and see more of.
 Usually, these tour guides are locals and are fonts of knowledge, and can also give great recommendations for museums, food and other further activities depending on what you’re interested in.

 Baščaršija and Sebilj